delphix-integrations/terraform-provider-delphix/docs/resources/vdb.md

 * `online_log_groups` - The number of online log groups.
 * `archive_log` - TRUE or FALSE boolean to create a VDB in `archivelog` mode.
 * `new_dbid` - TRUE or FALSE boolean to generate a new DB ID for the created VDB.
 [Updatable]
 * `listener_ids` - The listener IDs for this provision operation.
-This is a list of listener ids.
+This is a list of listener IDs.
 For eg: `[ "listener-123", "listener-456" ]`.
 [Updatable]
-* `file_mapping_rules` - The VDB file mapping rules).
+* `file_mapping_rules` - The VDB file mapping rules.
 Rules must be line separated (\n or \r) and each line must have the format "pattern:replacement".
 Lines are applied in order.

 __Oracle Multitenant__
 <br /> In addition to the General Oracle arguments, the following list applies to the Oracle Multitenant deployment configuration.